Carter907/Jet-Strike/README.md

 - press shift to increase speed.

 ### UI
-here is a screenshot of the main menu when you being playing
+here is a screenshot of the main menu when you start playing
 ![main menu](github/main-menu.png)